 Chão da Ribeira is an incredible plateau in the mountains above Seixal on the north coast of Madeira Island.
 It’s such an incredible valley of lush forest that it’s known to locals as ‘The Sanctuary’.
 As soon as I arrived after the winding drive up from the coast, I could sense it was a special place.
 We hiked on one of the common trails to a series of waterfalls and streams, often passing through small tunnels along the way.
 Although a good portion of the trail is a levada, you will need a guide for this route as it has dirt trails and lots of stairs and steep inclines that only guides will know the turns for.

 This hike isn’t too dangerous but also not entirely easy.
 The hike isn’t very well signed at all, so you will need my map or to be with a local guide.
 There were almost 500 meters of elevation all at once up the initial climb, which was pretty steep.
 There are a few drop-offs but I never felt like I was in danger as the path was always wide enough or with railings.
-You will want a headlamp for the tunnels but they were quite safe and had good clearance overhead.
-The toughest part of the hike was the optional stream exploration at the halfway point.
-Here we had to scramble and boulder up the stream to explore and find the extra waterfalls.

 Want more details and photos?
 View the full blog post here: CHÃO DA RIBEIRA WATERFALL HIKE